iamjosephmj/learn-rx/readme.md

 <a style = "color: white" href ="https://github.com/iamjosephmj/learn-rx/blob/master/src/main/kotlin/Ex6.kt">`Ex6.kt`</a>
 </p>

+### share()

+This operator helps us to share an observable amoung multiple subscribers.

 ## Schedulers

 By default in Rx-Kotlin(Android), Observables and the operators work on the same thread as where the subscription